bloublou2014/nandland/docs/build_process.md

 Now click **Design** and select **Program**:

+> Caution: No serial terminal (Tera Term or Putty) should be running at the same time as Diamon Programmer

 ![Diamond Programmer design and program](./img/build_process/dp_design_program.png)

 If everything was done correctly, you should see `INFO - Operation Successful`.